ShriNarayanPandey01/Travel-Assistant-Using-Langchain/README.md

    cd travel-assistant-chatbot
    ```
 2.**Run Backend on different instance**
-  in travel_agent.py when intializing database pass you information of your database
+  -In travel_agent.py when intializing database pass you information of your database
   and make sure that your database instance is running
   ```bash
     python fast_api_backend.py